Publications

 6. 34.
 Kleindienst S, et al. Spatial and temporal evolution of groundwater arsenic contamination in the Red River delta, Vietnam: Interplay of mobilisation and retardation processes.
 The science of the total environment.
 2020;717:137143.

 7. 33.
 Blackwell N, Bryce C, Straub D, Kappler A, Kleindienst S. Genomic Insights into Two Novel Fe(II)-Oxidizing Zetaproteobacteria Isolates Reveal Lifestyle Adaption to Coastal Marine Sediments.
 Applied and environmental microbiology.
-2020;86(17):e01160-20.
+2020;86:e01160–20.

 8. 32.
 Kleindienst S, Knittel K. Anaerobic Hydrocarbon-Degrading Sulfate-Reducing Bacteria at Marine Gas and Oil Seeps.
 In: Teske A, Carvalho V, editors.
 Marine Hydrocarbon Seeps : Microbiology and Biogeochemistry of a Global Marine Habitat.
-Springer; 2020. p.
-21–41.
+Springer; 2020. pp. 21–41.
 (Teske A, Carvalho V, editors.
-Marine Hydrocarbon Seeps : Microbiology and Biogeochemistry of a Global Marine Habitat).
+Springer Oceanography).

-10. 30.
+9. 31.
 Straub D, Blackwell N, Langarica-Fuentes A, Peltzer A, Nahnsen S, Kleindienst S. Interpretations of Environmental Microbial Community Studies Are Biased by the Selected 16S rRNA (Gene) Amplicon Sequencing Pipeline.
 Frontiers in microbiology.
-2020;11(October):550420.
+2020;11:550420.

 6. 2019